XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/cryptographic-keys.md

     2. Calculate the [SHA-512Half][] of the concatenated value.

-    3. If the result is not a valid secp265k1 private key, increment the key sequence by 1 and restart deriving the account's intermediate key pair.
+    3. If the result is not a valid secp265k1 secret key, increment the key sequence by 1 and restart deriving the account's intermediate key pair.

-    4. With a valid secp256k1 private key, use the standard ECDSA public key derivation with the secp256k1 curve to derive the intermediate public key.
+    4. With a valid secp256k1 secret key, use the standard ECDSA public key derivation with the secp256k1 curve to derive the intermediate public key.
 (As always with cryptographic algorithms, use a standard, well-known, publicly-audited implementation whenever possible.
 For example, [OpenSSL](https://www.openssl.org/) has implementations of core Ed25519 and secp256k1 functions.)

 4. Derive the master public key pair by adding the intermediate public key to the root public key.
-Similarly, derive the private key by adding the intermediate private key to the root private key.
+Similarly, derive the secret key by adding the intermediate secret key to the root secret key.

-    - An ECDSA private key is just a very large integer, so you can calculate the sum of two private keys by summing them modulo the secp256k1 modulus.
+    - An ECDSA secret key is just a very large integer, so you can calculate the sum of two secret keys by summing them modulo the secp256k1 group order.

     - An ECDSA public key is a point on the elliptic curve, so you should use elliptic curve math to sum the points.

-    **Tip:** You don't need any private keys to derive the master public key.
-You can do so using only the root public key.

 5. Convert the master public key to its 33-byte compressed form, as before.